 If an UPDATE Request is received that adds an attribute name into the announcedAttribute attribute and that attribute is specified as OA in oneM2M TS-0001 [6]) :

 Compose an UPDATE Request primitive.
 The UPDATE Request shall provide the attribute name for the attribute to be announced, and the initial value for this attribute in the Content parameter.
 The initial value shall be the same as the value from the original resource.
+If this attribute has an identifier type (i.e. CSE-ID, AE-ID, resource identifier), the Hosting CSE shall convert the value of this attribute to an identifier format (see oneM2M TS-0001 [6] table 7.2-1) required by the announcement target(s) where the UPDATE Request will be sent to (step 2).
 The Hosting CSE shall not include a Primitive Profile Identifier parameter in the UPDATE request primitive even if one is included in the received UPDATE request.

 Send UPDATE Requests to all announced resources listed in the announceTo attribute.